strategineer/personal-website/source/journals/2019-06-12-Writerator-Code-Review.html.markdown

     return re.match(r"\w+ly", self.text):
 ~~~

-The understanding here is that an _if_ condition evaluates to a boolean value so returning _True_ when it evaluates to true (and vice-versa) is pointless.
+The understanding here is that an _if_ condition evaluates to a Boolean value so returning _True_ when it evaluates to true (and vice-versa) is pointless.
 I've heard some people claim that the code above somehow improves the readability of the code compared to what I'm proposing below; I disagree.

 Problem: